PostHog/posthog.com/contents/handbook/growth/what-is-product-led-growth.md

 [The CEO himself focused on the "unique experience" of the user](https://saasclub.io/podcast/typeform-a-case-study-in-product-led-saas-growth-with-david-okuniev-230/)

 *“We were much more differentiated in the early days because everyone was just doing the plain vanilla forms.
-These companies doing feedback as…data collection will always be very focused only on the analysis of data, the actual collection through the form was just a means to an end.
+These companies doing feedback as… data collection will always be very focused only on the analysis of data, the actual collection through the form was just a means to an end.
 No company ever thought of actually making that into a great experience.”*

 ![typeform gif](../images/04/typeform-example.gif)